 (c) If at any time subsequent to the applicable review period provided for in section 431: -105, the commissioner finds that a filing does not comply with the requirements of this article, the commissioner shall order a hearing upon the filing.
 The hearing shall be held upon not less than ten days' written notice to every managed care plan that made such a filing.
-The notice shall specify the matters to be considered at the hearing.
-If after a hearing the commissioner finds that a filing does not meet the requirements of this article, the commissioner shall issue an order specifying in what respects the filing fails to meet the requirements, and stating when, within a reasonable period thereafter, the filing shall be deemed no longer effective.
-Copies of the order shall be sent to each managed care plan.
+The notice shall specify the matters to be considered at the hearing and state the specific factual and legal grounds to support the commissioner's finding of noncompliance.
+If, after a hearing the commissioner finds that a filing does not meet the requirements of this article, the commissioner within thirty days of the hearing, shall issue an order specifying in what respects the filing fails to meet the requirements, and stating when, within a reasonable period thereafter, the filing shall be deemed no longer effective.
+Copies of the order shall be sent to each managed care plan whose rates are affected by the order.
 The order shall not affect any contract or policy made or issued prior to the expiration of the period set forth in the order.

-- (d)(1) Any person or organization aggrieved with respect to any filing which is in effect may make written demand to the commissioner for a hearing thereon; provided that the managed care plan which made the filing shall not be authorized to proceed under this subsection; - (2) The demand shall specify the grounds to be relied upon by the aggrieved person or organization and the demand must show that the person or organization has a specific economic interest affected by the filing; - (3) If the commissioner finds that the demand is made in good faith, that the applicant would be so aggrieved if the person's or organization's grounds are established, and that the grounds otherwise justify a hearing, the commissioner, within thirty days after receipt of the demand, shall hold a hearing.
-The hearing shall be held upon not less than ten days' written notice to the aggrieved party and to every managed care plan which made the filing; and - (4) If, after the hearing, the commissioner finds that the filing does not meet the requirements of this article, the commissioner shall issue an order specifying in what respects the filing fails to meet the requirements of this article, and stating when, within a reasonable period, the filing shall be deemed no longer effective.
-Copies of the order shall be sent to the applicant and to every such managed care plan.
+- (d)(1) Any enrollee of a managed care plan or organization that purchases health insurance from a managed care plan aggrieved with respect to any filing that is in effect may make a written demand to the commissioner for a hearing thereon; provided that the managed care plan that made the filing shall not be authorized to proceed under this subsection; - (2) The demand shall specify the grounds to be relied upon by the aggrieved enrollee or organization and the demand shall show that the enrollee or organization has a specific economic interest affected by the filing;

+- (3) If the commissioner finds that: - (A) The demand is made in good faith; - (B) The applicant would be so aggrieved if the enrollee's or organization's grounds are established; and - (C) The grounds otherwise justify a hearing;

+the commissioner, within thirty days after receipt of the demand, shall hold a hearing.
+The hearing shall be held upon not less than ten days' written notice to the aggrieved party and to every managed care plan that made the filing.
+The aggrieved party shall bear the burden of proving that the filing fails to meet the standards set forth in section 431: -103; and

+(4) If, after the hearing, the commissioner finds that the filing does not meet the requirements of this article, the commissioner shall issue an order specifying in what respects the filing fails to meet the requirements of this article, and stating when, within a reasonable period, the filing shall be deemed no longer effective.
+Copies of the order shall be sent to the applicant and to every affected managed care plan.
 The order shall not affect any contract or policy made or issued prior to the expiration of the period set forth in the order.